 We’re also intrigued by the proliferation of new and innovative winemakers who are shaking things up with different varietals.
 Many Finger Lake winemakers began their expedition into the Finger Lakes terroir with a consultation at the pioneering Dr. Konstantin Frank Vinifera Wine Cellars in Hammondsport on Keuka Lake.
 In 1958 Dr. Frank demonstrated the ability to grow European style Vitis Vinifera in the Eastern United States to a skeptical public.
 Now, a new generation is providing its stamp upon the up and coming wine region.

 The Finger Lakes is the largest wine region in New York with over 100 wineries.
 Traditionally known for Riesling and Cabernet Franc, many wineries are expanding to wines like Chardonnay, Pino Noir and even Syrah.
+Here are the Finger Lakes wineries that you should not miss:

 1. Domaine Leseurre Winery